AparAhuja/TechReports/Quine/README.md

-# A quine is a computer program which takes no input and produces a copy of its own source code as its only output.
+# Defintion - A quine is a computer program which takes no input and produces a copy of its own source code as its only output.

 - Run the following command line instructions: